Koredotcom/docs/docs/xo/release-notes/11.x/search-ai.md

 <u>Patch Release</u>

 This update includes feature enhancements and bug fixes.
+Key enhancement included in this release is summarized below.

 ### Extended Connector Support